True Blood: Music

+Soundtrack albums

 Marketing

 The premiere of True Blood was prefaced with a viral marketing/alternate reality game (ARG) campaign, based at BloodCopy.com, throughout the summer.
 This included setting up multiple websites, encoding web address into unmarked envelopes mailed to high-profile blog writers and others, and even performances by a "vampire" who attempted to reach out to others of their kind, to discuss the recent creation of "TrueBlood", a fictional beverage featured in the show.

 A MySpace account with the username "Blood" had, as of June 19, uploaded two videos; one entitled "Vampire Taste Test – True Blood vs Human", and one called "BloodCopy Exclusive INTERVIEW WITH SAMSON THE VAMPIRE".

 A prequel comic was handed out to attendees of the 2008 Comic-Con.
 The comic centers around an old vampire named Lamar, who tells the reader about how TruBlood surfaced and was discussed between many vampires before going public.
 At one point, Lamar wonders if TruBlood is making the world safe for vampires or from them.
 Several commercials featured on HBO and Facebook aired prior to the series premiere, placing vampires in ads similar to those of beer and wine.

 HBO produced and broadcast two documentaries to promote True Blood, entitled "True Bloodlines".
 The first, Vampire Legends, explored the earliest portrayals of vampires in legend, literature, and cinema.
 The second, A New Type, discusses vampire culture from Nosferatu to today's sensual, sexual creatures.
 To that end, the show also covered the modern vampire subculture and real-life vampire clubs.
 Actors and writers from True Blood appeared in the documentaries.
 The shows first aired on September 6, 2008, on HBO.

 Thousands of DVDs of the first episode were handed out to attendees of Midnight Madness, a special film festival.
 Blockbuster Video provided free rental of the first episode of True Blood several days before it was broadcast on HBO.

 On April 16, 2009, HBO released the first teaser poster for season 2.
 The image uses a perspective technique that shows observers one of two images.
 A minute-long promotional video advertising season two, which featured Bob Dylan's "Beyond Here Lies Nothin'", was released via Entertainment Tonight in early May.
 There was also a website for The Fellowship of the Sun, antagonists from the book series, featuring videos about hot-button issues such as becoming a vampire.